 In particular, with $\mathbb{F} = \emptyset$ in the first iteration, we optimize for the `original' feature set, which is the same as in conventional feature selection without constraints for alternatives.
 Thus, the number of variables in the optimization problem is independent of the number of alternatives~$a$.
 Instead, we solve the optimization problem repeatedly; each alternative only adds one constraint to the problem.
 As we always compare only one variable feature set to existing, constant feature sets, we also do not need to introduce auxiliary variables as in Equation~\ref{eq:afs:product-linear}.
 Thus, we expect the runtime of exact, e.g., solver-based, sequential search to scale well with the number of alternatives.
 Further runtime gains may arise if the solver keeps a state between iterations and can warm-start.

-However, as the solution space becomes narrower over iterations, feature-set quality can deteriorate with each further alternative.
+However, as the search space becomes narrower over iterations, feature-set quality can deteriorate with each further alternative.
 In particular, multiple alternatives from the same sequential search might differ significantly in their quality.
 As a remedy, users can decide after each iteration if the feature-set quality is already unacceptably low or if another alternative should be found.
 In particular, users do not need to define the number of alternatives~$a$ a priori.